North Dakota Democratic–Nonpartisan League Party: Toward a two-party system

-Two factions divided the traditionally liberal Nonpartisan League, on one side the insurgents on the other the old guard.
+Two factions divided the traditionally liberal Nonpartisan League: on one side the insurgents, on the other, the old guard.
 Those that called themselves insurgents aligned liberally with pro-farmers' union, pro-organized labor, and pro-Democratic party groups.
-The Insurgents wanted to take the league into the Democratic Party.
-In 1952, the "insurgents" formed the Volunteers for Stevenson Committee, to help elect then Democratic Candidate Adlai Stevenson.
-To the contrary the members of the old guard, also known as the Capitol Crowd, were more conservative, anti-farmers' union, antilabor, and pro-Republican segment of the league, these members wanted to keep the Nonpartisan League in the Republican Party; they supported Dwight D. Eisenhower in the 1952 presidential race.
-Over the next four years legislative polarization grew and the Nonpartisan League eventually split in two, in 1956 North Dakota was fundamentally realigned into a two party system.
+The insurgents wanted to take the league into the Democratic Party.
+In 1952, the insurgents formed the Volunteers for Stevenson Committee, to help elect then Democratic Candidate Adlai Stevenson.
+To the contrary the members of the old guard, also known as the Capitol Crowd, were more conservative, anti-farmers' union, anti-labor, and pro-Republican segment of the league, these members wanted to keep the Nonpartisan League in the Republican Party; they supported Dwight D. Eisenhower in the 1952 presidential race.
+Over the next four years legislative polarization grew and the Nonpartisan League eventually split in two; in 1956 North Dakota was fundamentally realigned into a two-party system.
 That year, the Nonpartisan League finally moved into the Democratic Party, and all Republicans joined in one organization.
 Two statewide parties vied for the votes of North Dakota citizens.
-Creation of the Democratic Nonpartisan League Party was codified in March during the League Convention, 173 to 3 voted yes to file candidates in the Democratic column.
-The new party introduced a full slate of candidates for state office and adopted a liberal platform that included the repeal of the Taft–Hartley Act, creation of a minimum $1.25 an hour wage, and a graduated land tax on property worth $20,000 or more.
+Creation of the Democratic–Nonpartisan League Party was codified in March during the League Convention; 173 to 3 voted yes to file candidates in the Democratic column.
+The new party introduced a full slate of candidates for state office and adopted a liberal platform that included the repeal of the Taft–Hartley Act, creation of a $1.25 an hour minimum wage, and a graduated land tax on property worth $20,000 or more.
 Two months later in May 1956 the Democratic Convention accepted the Nonpartisan League's candidates and adopted its platform.
 Republicans in North Dakota also united after conservative supports broke away from the league.

-The Executive Committee of the NPL still formally exists within the party structure of the North Dakota Democratic-NPL.
+The Executive Committee of the NPL still formally exists within the party structure of the North Dakota Democratic–NPL.
 It was at one point headed by former State Senator "Buckshot" Hoffner (D-NPL, Esmond), Chairman, and former Lt.
 Governor Lloyd Omdahl, Secretary.

 Although the Democratic Party was still the minority, the number of Democrats in the state legislature increased greatly.
 Before the league moved into the Democratic Party, there were only five Democrats among the 162 members of both houses of the legislature in 1955.
-In 1957 the number grew to 28, 1959 the numbers continued to grow reaching 67, despite a drop to 62 members in 1961, nevertheless, for the first time in history, North Dakota was becoming a two-party state.
+In 1957, the number grew to 28.
+By 1959, the numbers continued to grow reaching 67, despite dropping to 62 members in 1961.
+Nevertheless, for the first time in history, North Dakota was becoming a two-party state.